Inclusion, Equality, Special Educational Needs and Disabilities

 St Paul’s is totally inclusive and welcomes all children.

-Mrs Sarah Bramham is our Special Needs Co-ordinator (SENDCO) and is always happy to discuss any SEND issues your child may have.
-Please contact Mrs Bramham on 01274 679183 or office@stpauls.bradford.sch.uk
+Miss Briggs coordinates our SENDCO provision, and is always happy to discuss any SEND issues your child may have.
+Please contact Miss Briggs on 01274 679183 or office@stpauls.bradford.gov.uk

 Nurture and SEND